MalloryWittwer/image-analysis-field-guide/src/sections/getting_started/pages/python_setup.md

     ]
 })

-df
+show(
+    df,
+    classes="display compact",
+    columnDefs=[
+        # {"width": "100%", "targets": [0]},
+        {"className": "dt-left", "targets": "_all"}
+    ],
+    style="width:100%;margin:auto",
+    paging=False,
+    showIndex=False,
+)
 ```

 The final choice of library to install will depend on your specific project.
-Nevertheless, to have something to work with, you can already run a `pip install scikit-image` in your virtual environment.
+For now, you can run a `pip install scikit-image` in your virtual environment.
 Scikit-image will provide you with a useful collection of algorithms for image processing and analysis.

 **Napari**

 [Napari](https://www.napari.org/) is a multi-dimensional image viewer for Python.
-It is used to visualize scientific images and the data associated with them, such as segmentation masks, bounding boxes, and keypoints, for example.
+It is used to visualize scientific images and the data associated with them, including segmentation masks, bounding boxes, and keypoints.

 With Napari, you can